Giving Feedback after a Negotiation

 - Be specific – use specific examples of both dialogue and behaviour to explain your points – this means you need to note exactly what they say or do during the negotiation.
 So keep a pen and some paper handy during the negotiation, and schedule enough time during your negotiation breaks to use your time constructively.

 - Resist passing on your own negotiation style or prejudices – explain what the current best practice thinking is – resist telling them how you would have handled the situation (this is not an opportunity for you to demonstrate how great you are).
 If there are other people in the negotiation, you may want to ask them for feedback, but do not allow it to be uncontrolled.
-We have observed particularly on some of our sales training courses when people have been allowed to give uncontrolled feedback to negotiators, which apart from being destructive, in some cases was also plain wrong!
+We have observed particularly on some of our best sales training seminars when people have been allowed to give uncontrolled feedback to negotiators, which apart from being destructive, in some cases was also plain wrong!
 You must control the feedback and when possible, ensure it is used positively by all involved.

 - When you give the negotiator feedback on improvement areas, make sure this is phrased positively – not “you didn’t do this very well” but more like, “you could improve this by…”.
 ‘Constructive not destructive,’ is the golden rule when giving feedback.
 So rather than criticise their behaviour, ensure you follow up with either a question on what they think would have been more beneficial, or offer one or more suggestions yourself.
 So instead of criticising, ask questions and offer suggestions.